AhmedGamalDakhly/MyBook/README.md

 # MyBook
-It's a social media application , it's a clone of facebook with MyBook users can make posts and comment on them,add friends, chat with friends , join groups ,etc .
+It's a social media application , it's a clone of facebook. with MyBook users can make posts and comment on them,add friends, chat with friends , join groups ,etc .

+The App includes these pages :

 ### home page